HANNA KRISTALL

 For many reasons, I lived in a kind of isolation, and I did not feel seen by the people around me.

-But I did feel understood - by anyone with a strong and genuine spirit.
-By those, who had seen and felt life deeply.
+I did not feel seen by my surrounding, but I felt connected to anyone with a strong and genuine spirit.
+By those, who had felt life deeply and were curious about life.

 All those things gave me deep inspiration, and it was all I needed.

-I was a dreamer and I created a world on my own - a place where I felt understood, inspired and free.
+I was a dreamer and I created a world on my own - a place where I felt connected, inspired and free.

-The 'real' world remained challenging, but I found what I needed to go on.
+I had found what I needed to go on.

 this is where I belong.

-And if there is success: that's how it feels.
+If there is success, this is how it feels.